-Notwithstanding the finality of the Philippine Supreme Court's ruling on the pre-closing taxes, on October 19, 2016, the City of Iligan foreclosed on National Steel Corporation properties after issuing a Notice of Delinquency against National Steel Corporation, seeking to collect the taxes covering the period 1999 to 2016.
-In an Order dated April 4, 2017, the Makati City Regional Trial Court (a) nullified the public auction of the NSC Plant Assets, among others, (b) enjoined any and all real property tax collection actions against the National Steel Corporation until the decision dated October 7, 2011, which held that the National Steel Corporation pre-closing taxes have been paid, is fully executed and National Steel Corporation's remaining tax liabilities are correctly computed.
+Notwithstanding the finality of the Philippine Supreme Court's ruling on the pre-closing taxes, on October 19, 2016, the Iligan City foreclosed on NSC's properties after issuing a Notice of Delinquency against NSC, seeking to collect the taxes covering the period 1999 to 2016.
+In an order dated April 4, 2017, the Makati City Regional Trial Court (a) nullified the public auction of the NSC Plant Assets, among others, (b) enjoined any and all real property tax collection actions against the NSC until the decision dated October 7, 2011, which held that the NSC's pre-closing taxes have been paid, is fully executed and NSC's remaining tax liabilities are correctly computed.
 The Local Government Unit ("LGU") and the Iligan City Treasurer, among others, moved for reconsideration of this order.
-In an Omnibus Order dated May 21, 2018, the Makati City Regional Trial Court denied the aforementioned Motion for Reconsideration, as well as the Iligan City LGU and Iligan City Treasurer's Urgent Motion to recall the Orders dated October 18, 2016 and April 4, 2017, among others.
+In an Omnibus Order dated May 21, 2018, the Makati City Regional Trial Court denied the aforementioned Motion for Reconsideration, as well as the Iligan City's and Iligan City Treasurer's Urgent Motion to recall the Orders dated October 18, 2016 and April 4, 2017, among others.

-The City of Iligan, represented by its purported Acting City Mayor Jemar L. Vera Cruz, filed with the Court of Appeals a Petition for Certiorari dated July 6, 2018, contumaciously alleging that the said LGU had the right to sell at public auction the NSC Plant and other assets due to non-payment both pre-closing and post-closing taxes.
-The Petition likewise alleged that (a) the writ of execution issued by the Makati City Regional Trial Court was null and void, and (b) the case before the Makati City Regional Trial Court was an action to assail the tax delinquency auction sale which should not have been given due course for non-payment of docket fees and non-deposit of the contested tax amount of P4,610 million.
+The Iligan City, filed with the Court of Appeals a Petition for Certiorari dated July 6, 2018, insisting that the said LGU had the right to sell at public auction the NSC Plant Assets and other NSC properties due to non-payment both pre-closing and post-closing taxes.
+The Petition likewise alleged that (a) the writ of execution issued by the Makati City Regional Trial Court was null and void, and (b) the case before the Makati City Regional Trial Court was an action to assail the tax delinquency auction sale which should not have been given due course for non-payment of docket fees and non-deposit of the contested tax amount of P4,610.00.

-Verotel Merchant Services B.V. ("VMS")
+Verotel Merchant Services B.V.

-In 2011, Verotel Merchant Services B.V. ("VMS"), a Dutch corporation, and Verotel International Industries, Inc. ("VII"), a Philippine corporation civilly sued the Bank, Bankard, Grupo Mercarse Corp., CNP.
+In 2011, Verotel Merchant Services B.V. ("VMS"), a Dutch corporation, and Verotel International Industries, Inc. ("VII"), a Philippine corporation, civilly sued the Bank, Bankard, Inc. ("Bankard") Grupo Mercarse Corp., CNP.
 Worldwide, Inc. and several individuals before the Los Angeles Superior Court for various causes of action including fraud, breach of contract and accounting, claiming that VII and its alleged parent company, VMS, failed to receive the total amount of US\$1.50 million, which the defendants allegedly misappropriated.
 VMS is an internet merchant providing online adult entertainment and online gambling, in addition to the sale of pharmaceuticals over the internet.
 Following an initial jury verdict in favor of VMS, and a series of subsequent motions and a reduction of monetary damages awarded to VMS, the Bank/Bankard filed their Notice of Appeal with the California Court of Appeals on July 11, 2016.
 On October 2, 2017, the Bank/Bankard filed their Revised Opening Brief on their appeal of the verdict with the California Court of Appeals.
 On March 28, 2018, the Bank/Bankard was advised of the filing of VMS's Combined Respondents' Brief and Cross-Appellants' Opening Brief.
 On August 14, 2018, the Bank/Bankard filed their combined Reply and Cross-Respondent's Brief.
 In accordance with prior stipulations, VMS timely filed its Final Reply Brief dated October 31, 2018.
 The parties are now awaiting the advice of the Court of Appeals on the schedule date of the oral arguments.